damianhakert/damianhakert.github.io/source/posts/2016-07-21-the-logic-of-gitlab-ci.html.md

 We have two tabs now:
 ![](/images/blogimages/ci-logic/twotabs.png)

-However, we forgot to specify what should be passed to build artifacts, so that it could be downloaded.
+However, we forgot to specify what should be passed to build _artifacts_, so that it could be downloaded.
 Fixing it by adding `artifacts`section:
 {: .step}

 ```yaml